Adapted from “Saint Mariam Baouardy: Extraordinary Mystic, Stigmatic and Victim Soul (1846-1878)” by Glenn Dellaire (mysticsofthechurch.com)

 The birth of Mariam in 1846 came after many tears and much prayer by her parents Giries and Mariam Baouardy.
 Prior to Mariam they had had twelve sons born to them, and all had died in infancy.
 Their grief was immense at the loss of all twelve of their children, but the mother had an inspiration: “Let us go to Bethlehem on foot, and ask the Blessed Virgin for a daughter,” she told her husband.
 “Let us promise Her that if our prayers are answered, we will name her Mariam.”

 When Mariam was eight her uncle moved his family to Alexandria, Egypt.
-When she turned 13, he promised her in marriage to her aunt’s brother, who lived in Cairo, but she refused, having promised herself to God.
-In punishment, her uncle beat her her and then obliged her to work as a servant of the household.
+When she turned 13, he promised her in marriage to his wife’s brother in Cairo.
+On her wedding day, Mariam told her uncle that she promised herself to God and would not consent to marriage.
+In anger, he beat her, and then obliged her to work as the lowest servant of the household.

-In despair, she wrote a letter to her young brother in Nazareth, asking him to visit her in Alexandria.
-She asked a fellow servant to deliver the letter for her.
-The young man, a Muslim, befriended her and attempted to convert her to Islam (possibly desiring her for his wife), but she professed her faith in the Catholic Church.
-He became enraged, pulled a knife and cut her throat, leaving her for dead in a dark alley.
+Mariam then felt very lonely, and was befriended by a fellow servant, who was a Muslim.
+One day he attempted to convert her to Islam, but she professed her faith in the Catholic Church.
+He became enraged, pulled a knife and cut her throat, leaving her for dead in an alley.
 It was the feast of the Birth of the Blessed Virgin Mary, September 8, 1858.
 What followed was told years later by Mariam to her Mistress of Novices at Marseilles:

 “A nun dressed in blue picked me up and stitched my throat wound.
 This happened in a grotto somewhere.
 I then found myself in heaven with the Blessed Virgin, the angels and the saints.
 They treated me with great kindness.
 In their company were my parents.
 I saw the brilliant throne of the Most Holy Trinity and Jesus Christ in His humanity.
 There was no sun, no lamp, but everything was bright with light.
 Someone spoke to me.
 They said that I was a virgin, but that my book was not finished.”